Blanca (singer): Music career

 Blanca's solo career continued with the release of the album Shattered in 2018, which was subsequently re-released entirely in Spanish as Quebrantado, featuring Redimi2 and Tye Tribbett, again entering the Billboard Christian Airplay chart.
 In 2019, she was part of the main cast of the Bogotá Gospel event, sharing the stage with artists such as Alex Zurdo, Danilo Montero, and others, in addition to being awarded at the Tecla awards as Best Musician Creating Content on Social Networks.

 Cultivating her Latin roots, in 2020 she announced her second EP in Spanish titled Renovada, handling singles mostly in Spanish and collaborations with Christine D'Clario, Gawvi, "Papi Song" with Genio, in honor of her father Toñito Reyes, who was a Christian salsero in Puerto Rico, and others.

+In 2025, Blanca released the single "Are You Ready," a hip-hop-driven track that showcases her genre-blending, multilingual style.
+The song has been well-received, further establishing her presence in the Latin music scene.
+Additionally, she was nominated for a Puerto Rico Music Award for her 2024 hit "Worthy," featuring Yandel.

 Personal life

 On January 21, 2013, Blanca announced that she and her husband, Ben Callahan of Group 1 Crew, were expecting their first child.
 She had a son, named London, in July 2013.
-On December 1, 2020, Blanca announced that she and her husband had divorced, after two years of separation.
+On December 1, 2020, Blanca announced that she and her husband had divorced.